glfw/glfw/docs/build.md

 found in `/System/Library/Frameworks`.

-### With command-line on macOS {#build_link_osx}
+### With command-line or makefile on macOS {#build_link_osx}

-It is recommended that you use [pkg-config](@ref build_link_pkgconfig) when building from the command line on macOS.
+It is recommended that you use [pkg-config](@ref build_link_pkgconfig) when using installed GLFW binaries from the command line on macOS.
 That way you will get any new dependencies added automatically.
 If you still wish to build manually, you need to add the required frameworks and libraries to your command-line yourself using the `-l` and `-framework` switches.

 If you are using the dynamic GLFW library, which is named `libglfw.3.dylib`, do: